 Each student shall be responsible for their conduct from the time of admission through the actual awarding of a degree, even though that conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
 The Student Code of Conduct shall apply to a student’s conduct even if the student withdraws from school while a disciplinary matter is pending.

-The sale, use, distribution, consumption or procurement of alcoholic beverages on University premises is prohibited, except when student attendance is permitted at a University-sponsored event.
-The sale, use, distribution, consumption or procurement of alcoholic beverages for anyone who is under the age of twenty-one (21); being in the presence of alcohol on University premises; suspicion of alcohol intoxication.
-Students are expected to abide by all federal and state laws regarding alcohol.
+The sale, use, distribution, consumption or procurement of alcoholic beverages on University premises (except when authorized at a University-sponsored event).
+The sale, use, distribution, consumption or procurement of alcoholic beverages for anyone who is under the age of twenty-one (21).

 Inflicting bodily harm upon any person.

-Any verbal or physical action committed against or directed toward a person or property that is influenced, in whole or in part, by another person’s actual or perceived status with respect to race, religion, color, national or ethnic origin, age, sex, gender, sexual orientation, marital status, citizenship status, disability, genetic information, status as a victim of domestic violence or status in the uniformed services of the United States, or other protected classes as required by law.
+Any verbal or physical action committed against or directed toward a person or property that is motivated, in whole or in part, by another person’s actual or perceived status with respect to race, religion, color, national or ethnic origin, age, sex, gender, sexual orientation, marital status, citizenship status, disability, genetic information, status as a victim of domestic violence or status in the uniformed services of the United States, or other protected characteristic.

-Failure to comply with the directions or requests of a member of the University community acting in the performance of their duties.
-Failure to comply with written directives such as a No Contact Order.
+Failure to comply with the directions or requests of a University employee (faculty, administrator, and/or staff) acting in the performance of their duties, and/or with a policy, procedure and/or guideline.
+Specific Compliance violations include:

 Compliance with Emergency Regulations

 Failure to comply with specific emergency regulations and evacuation procedures for buildings on University premises.

 Failure to complete the sanctions imposed on a student pursuant to the Student Conduct Process.